 Before joining BU, Mr. Goodman was the systems and innovation manager for the City of Boston’s Office of Business Development, where he managed strategic initiatives and partnerships between the city and innovative corporations and startups.
 Mr. Goodman also founded and launched a boutique consultancy focused on data mining, modeling, and decision support systems for Fortune 500 banking, health, energy, and consumer-goods clients.

 He received his MBA from Babson College and a BS in business from the University of Massachusetts, Amherst, the latter of which included a year of study at the University of Manchester, England.
 In addition, Mr. Goodman has pursued studies at MIT in building innovative organizations, system dynamics, and negotiation.

 Sarah Hokanson, PhD

 Director, Professional Development & Postdoctoral Affairs

-Mr. Gonzales is responsible for the day-to-day operations of the Center for Integrated Life Sciences & Engineering (CILSE).
+Mr. Gonzales is responsible for the day-to-day operations of the Rajen Kilachand Center for Integrated Life Sciences & Engineering.
 The building opened in spring 2017 and houses a cohort of neuroscience and biological design research.
 Mr. Gonzales ensures smooth collaborations between the interdisciplinary faculty researchers, participating postdoctoral scholars, graduate students, and central administration.
-As Director of Operations, he coordinates the regular research seminars in the Colloquium and interactive spaces as well as oversees the pre- and post-award grant activities of the faculty.
+As director of operations, he coordinates the regular research seminars in the Colloquium and interactive spaces as well as oversees the pre- and post-award grant activities of the faculty.

 Mr. Gonzales joined the Office of the Vice President and Associate Provost for Research in March 2011 and has held a variety of administrative and managerial roles.
-He joined the CILSE team in December, 2016.
-He earned his BS in Film & Television from Boston University’s College of Communications and his MBA from Questrom School of Business.
+He joined the Kilachand Center team in December 2016.
+He earned his BS in film & television from Boston University’s College of Communications and his MBA from Questrom School of Business.

 Managing Director, Technology Development